flame-code/FLAME/docs/potential.rst

    default: ``0``

 **nat**: (list of integers and/or strings) The indices of the atoms that are subjected to the potential.
-If all atoms are affected by the potential, the string "all" can be used instead of listing all atomic indices.
+If all atoms are affected by the potential, the string ``all`` can be used instead of listing all atomic indices.
 Given as a list of length **nconfine** (list of lists) if more than one confinement potential is imposed.

    default: ``all``